 Are you interested in obtaining your “drone license” so you can fly your drone and not get in trouble?
 Are you tired of reading articles written by people with little to no experience in aviation and just want to have an experienced professional tell you what to do?

 This page is the ultimate guide to educating you on what you need to do to obtain your drone license.
-This article was not written by some content writer like many of the other website but by me.
-I’m a practicing drone attorney and current FAA certificated flight instructor.
+This article was not written by some content writer like many of the other websites but by me.
+I’m a practicing drone attorney and current FAA-certificated flight instructor.
 I’m going to leverage this knowledge and experience to help you so you can confidently fly your drone without having to wonder if some government inspector would find your drone flying in violation of the law.